-In the WEI 2022, this analysis includes tracking of sustainable finance trends including the recent dramatic rise of sustainable financial flows, and related regulatory developments, and how this trend relates to energy investment.
+In the WEI 2023, this analysis includes tracking of sustainable finance trends including the recent dramatic rise of sustainable financial flows, and related regulatory developments, and how this trend relates to energy investment.

 For fixed-income, sustainable debt securities - including labelled green bonds, green and sustainable loans and sustainability-linked debt - may provide investors the clearest route to capital allocation for clean energy.
 They may also be particularly suited for small-scale renewables and efficiency investments, which are difficult for investors to fund directly.
 These advantages stem from labelling and certification (under frameworks such as Green Bond Principles, and more specific evaluations, e.g. Climate Bonds Standard).
 Still, frameworks are not always harmonised across markets, and as labelled securities grow beyond green bonds, their impact and uses become more complex to evaluate.
-These trends are assessed using disclosed data from BNEF (2022) and Refinitiv (2022) with benchmarking against other sources, including Climate Bonds Initiative and issuer reporting.
+These trends are assessed using disclosed data from BNEF (2023) and Refinitiv (2023) with benchmarking against other sources, including Climate Bonds Initiative and issuer reporting.

-For equity markets, the WEI 2022 looks the rise of ESG and the response of institutional investors.
-Tracking the rise and impact of ESG within equity markets is complex, as it can manifest in a variety of different strategies and projects.
-Inflows into ESG exchange-traded funds are used as a proxy to demonstrate interest in ESG in equity markets, based on data provided by BNEF (2022).
-The report also includes an analysis of performance of these funds, based on data provided by Refinitiv (2022).
-Trends are assessed supplementing this data with other sources, including Morningstar, MSCI and iShares.
+For equity markets, the WEI 2023 looks the rise of sustainable funds - as defined within quarterly tracking publications by Morningstar (2023) - and ESG practices at institutional investors.
+Tracking the rise and impact of these practices within equity markets is complex, as it can manifest in a variety of different strategies and projects.
+Inflows into ESG exchange-traded funds are used as a proxy to demonstrate interest in ESG in equity markets, based on data provided by BNEF (2023).
+The report also includes an analysis of performance of these funds, based on data provided by Refinitiv (2023).
+Given that equity markets in emerging market and developing economies are smaller and harder to access, the effect of the rise in sustainable finance in these markets is analysed separately.
+This analysis is based primarily on analysis of data from Refinitiv (2023), the OECD (2022) and from the three largest index providers, FTSE, MSCI and S&P.